 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain three ways in which a client may try to avoid self-awareness.
+-Name three ways in which clients may try to avoid self-awareness.

 -Explain the difference between loss-oriented coping and restoration-oriented coping.

--Explain what a music therapist should do if a grieving client requests an unknown song.
+-Explain what should the therapist do if the patient requests an unknown song.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."

 Counselor CEUs, Social Worker CEUs, Psychology CEUs, MFT CEUs